arashMarashian/aurumcrypto/README.md

 streamlit run web/app.py
 ```

+The dashboard includes a "Display multiplier" field so you can rescale prices if your broker quotes a different unit (e.g., CFD vs futures) without altering the underlying data.

 ## Step 8 – Multi-asset + API token + refresh

 1) Copy `.env.example` → `.env` and set `API_TOKEN`.